MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-enhance.md

 * For earlier versions of .NET, you can install the `Microsoft.Windows.SDK.Contracts` NuGet package to add all necessary references to your project.
 This option is supported in projects that target Windows 10, version 1803 or later.
 * If your project multi-targets .NET 5 Preview 8 (or later) and earlier versions of .NET, you can configure the project file to use both options.

-### .NET 5 Preview 8 and later: Use the Target Framework Moniker option
+### .NET 5: Use the Target Framework Moniker option

-This option is only supported in projects that use .NET 5 Preview 8 (or a later release) and target Windows 10, version 1809 or a later OS release.
+This option is only supported in projects that use .NET 5 (or a later release) and target Windows 10, version 1809 or a later OS release.
 For more background info about this scenario, see [this blog post](https://blogs.windows.com/windowsdeveloper/2020/09/03/calling-windows-apis-in-net5/).

 1. With your project open in Visual Studio, right-click your project in **Solution Explorer** and choose **Edit Project File**.
 Your project file should look similar to this.